sbb-design-systems/lyne-components/docs/CICD.md

 ## SemVer

 We adhere to the semantic versioning standard.
-With each merge into master, the potential next version is automatically determined by the `sematic-release` package.
+With each merge into main, the potential next version is automatically determined by the `sematic-release` package.

 Only commits that adhere to the `Conventional Commits` standard ([https://www.conventionalcommits.org/](https://www.conventionalcommits.org/)) will trigger semantic releases accordingly.